Carignane

 Wine tasting at Preston was a fun experience.
 The tasting room had a welcoming atmosphere with lots of funny books decorating the bookshelves and samples of their olives and sourdough.
 There were other groups also present, but we were attended quite quickly.
 Hidden gem.
 This is what wine country should feel like...to be continued.

-wine swirling in the glass - pixabay
+red wine swirling in the wine glass - Pixabay

 Tercero Wines